M. E. Clifton James: Operation Copperhead

 In 1944, about seven weeks before D-Day, Lieutenant-Colonel J. V. B. Jervis-Reid noticed James' resemblance to Montgomery while he was reviewing photographs in a newspaper.
 James, it seemed, had "rescued" a failing patriotic show by appearing in it, quite briefly, as "Monty".
 MI5 decided to exploit that resemblance to confuse German intelligence.
 James was contacted by Lieutenant-Colonel David Niven, who worked for the Army's film unit, and was asked to go to London on the pretext of making a film.

 When Niven explained that it was about something different, James supposedly burst into tears because he thought he had been exposed as a bigamist who was receiving a double marriage allowance.
-Like many of Niven's anecdotes, that one is viewed with scepticism.
+Like many of Niven's anecdotes, this one is viewed with scepticism.

 The planned ruse was part of a wider deception which aimed to divert German troops from Northern France, by convincing the Nazis that an Allied invasion of Southern France (Operation Dragoon) would precede a northern invasion.

 The plan was code-named Operation Copperhead, and James was assigned to Montgomery's staff to learn his speech and mannerisms.
 Despite the problems that he had with alcohol (Montgomery was teetotal), and the differences in personality, the project continued.
 James also had to give up smoking.
 James had lost his right-hand middle finger in the First World War and so a prosthetic finger was made.

 On 25 May 1944, James flew from RAF Northolt to Gibraltar on-board Churchill's private aircraft.
 During a reception at the Governor-General's house, hints were made about "Plan 303", a plan to invade southern France.
 German intelligence picked that up and ordered agents to find out what they could about "Plan 303".
 James then flew to Algiers where, over the next few days, he made a round of public appearances with General Maitland Wilson, the Allied commander in the Mediterranean theatre.
 James was then secretly flown to Cairo, where he stayed until the invasion in Normandy was well under way.
 He then returned to his previous job after an absence of five weeks.

 Various reasons were put forward for the speedy conclusion of the operation, including the suggestion that James was seen in Gibraltar smoking and drunk (the real Montgomery was a non-smoking teetotaler), though the most likely explanation is the one put forward by Dennis Wheatley, who was part of the British deception efforts during the war.
 In The Deception Planners published in the 1980s, he stated that the operation was wound up successfully, its purpose having been accomplished.
 The effectiveness of the deception is hard to assess.
 According to captured enemy generals, German intelligence believed that it was Montgomery, though they still guessed that it was a feint.